Queen's Park, Maryborough: The Bandstand and Melville Fountain

 The Bandstand is an ornamental pavilion in Queen's Park, Maryborough which was originally constructed as shade over the Melville Memorial Fountain.
 The pavilion comprises a cast iron ogee curved shade supported on cast iron columns bedded in a concrete plinth.
 The Melville Fountain is located in near the south-eastern corner of Queen's Park.
 It is cast iron and form the centre of a large basin a column rises with griffin heads around the cap.
 Water spouts out of the mouths of the griffins.
 On the top of the column are three cranes.
 From the centre rises a two funnel shaped, floral-type tiers, the lower tier larger, with a similarly designed upper tier.
 In the centre of the upper tier is a cherub clasping a horn of plenty from which a jet of water is thrown upwards.

+Butchulla Warrior Memorial

+The Butchulla War Memorial is near the bandstand.
+It is believed to be the first war memorial dedicated to Aboriginal warriors who died in the Frontier Wars.
+It was officially dedicated on Saturday 22 April 2023.

 Fernery

-The single story, double-domed fernery is constructed of besser block and concrete with green shade covers placed over a framework of metal mesh.
-It is a dominant landmark terminating Adelaide Street where it meets Sussex Street.
-The double-domed construction was demolished, in 2014 to make way for the Duncan Chapman statue.
+The single story, double-domed fernery was constructed of besser block and concrete with green shade covers placed over a framework of metal mesh.
+It was a dominant landmark terminating Adelaide Street where it meets Sussex Street.
+The double-domed construction was demolished and the site where it once stood is now occupied by the Duncan Chapman statue.